RPSC RAS 2026 - Rajasthan Administrative Services

 RPSC RAS (Rajasthan Administrative Service/Rajasthan Police Service) is consistently ranked among the top 5 most competitive state PSC exams in India.
 With 8-10 lakh applicants for 500-1,000 posts, the selection ratio rivals UPSC CSE.

 The exam recruits for SDM, DSP, BDO, and other Group A and B posts in Rajasthan government.
 What makes RAS special is the heavy emphasis on Rajasthan-specific content.

 Unlike UPSC where state knowledge is a small component, RAS dedicates an entire Prelims paper and significant Mains portions to Rajasthan history, geography, art and culture, economy, and current affairs.
+A candidate who knows Rajasthan deeply has a structural advantage.

 RAS officers hold real administrative and police power within Rajasthan - SDMs manage sub-divisions covering 2-3 lakh people, DSPs command police stations across a district, BDOs manage rural development in blocks.
 These postings offer direct governance impact in India's largest state by area.